ntucakovic/portfolio/README.md

 Started on September 30th, 2017 as an attempt to rewrite old 2014 site in current technologies.

-First release is live on production since 3rd October.
+First release is live on production since 3rd October 2017.

 Few notes and credits:
 - Project started with `create-react-app`, which brings its (although minimal) architectural decisions,